We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The strength of each oil may vary, so it is important to follow the manufacturer’s instructions or work with a qualified healthcare practitioner to determine the safest dose.

-To use oregano oil topically for skin issues, dilute one or two drops in a carrier oil.
+To use oregano oil topically for skin issues, dilute one or two drops into a teaspoon of carrier oil in the palm of your hand.
 A person can then apply this mixture directly to the skin.

 Be sure not to take too much oregano oil, as it is very potent.
 It is best to use it sparingly under the guidance of a healthcare practitioner.